 Picking a Container for Hibiscus Plants

-If you want to grow a healthy hibiscus plant in a container, you’ll need to make sure to choose a proper pot!
-You should consider factors including the container size, material, and drainage holes.
+If you want to grow a healthy hibiscus plant in a container, you’ll need to choose a proper pot.
+Consider factors such as the container size, material, and drainage holes.

 Many tropical hibiscus plants can be grown in pots that are as small as ten inches in diameter.
 While you may need to refresh the soil in these pots every few years, the plants can thrive.